Sarah Ferguson: Marriage to Andrew

 The couple became parents on 8 August 1988, with the birth of their daughter Beatrice.
-Sarah suffered from high blood pressure and excessive water retention during her pregnancy.
-In September, Sarah joined her husband in Australia for an official visit.
+Ferguson suffered from high blood pressure and excessive water retention during her pregnancy.
+In September, Ferguson joined her husband in Australia for an official visit.
 The decision to leave her newborn daughter at home in the UK while she was touring the country brought her criticism from the press and media.
 Their second child, another daughter, Eugenie, was born on 23 March 1990 by caesarean section.
 During her marriage, the tabloid press ridiculed the Duchess of York for her weight (which climbed to 15 st 10 lb (220 lbs) during her first pregnancy), labelling her the "Duchess of Pork" and "Fat Fergie".
 She vowed to lose weight after the birth of her first daughter.
-In 1989 Sarah was credited with kickstarting the UK popularity of exercise regime Callanetics after it was widely reported that founder Callan Pinckney had given her private tuition.
-Sarah received praise for her weight loss and some criticism for not gaining enough weight during her second pregnancy.
-Sarah later discussed the negative effect of the press stories about her weight on her self-esteem and added that they made her eating disorder worse.
+In 1989, Ferguson was credited with kickstarting the UK popularity of exercise regime Callanetics after it was widely reported that founder Callan Pinckney had given her private tuition.
+She received praise for her weight loss and some criticism for not gaining enough weight during her second pregnancy.
+She later discussed the negative effect of the press stories about her weight on her self-esteem and added that they made her eating disorder worse.